kaatbailey/NWLY/STATE.md

 **Client build under test:** `NewWorld.exe`, 171 MB, Steam install, unpacked, buildid 22469132.
 OpenSSL version string `OpenSSL 1.1.1k  25 Mar 2021`.
-(Exact game version string from the launcher still not recorded — worth pulling before T5.)
+(Exact game version string from the launcher still not recorded. **T3 (2026-08-29) attempted this and it was not surfaced in-client** — no version shown on the launcher/title/menu this session. `buildid 22469132` / `LastUpdated 1787844457` remain the only build identifiers; treat this as attempted-not-available, not a standing task. §12A.)

 **Status:** T1 complete.
 T2 complete except its anti-cheat non-goal — crypto library, boundary function and linkage are all answered below.